 Cipollini onions are very small bulbing onions that are listed as in their own class in catalogs.
 They are flattish, 2- to 3 inches-diameter, sweet, long-day onions that come in red, yellow, or white.

 You can grow onions from seeds, sets (small bulbs), or transplants.
 Sets and transplants are quicker and easier for beginners; starting from seed gives a larger crop for a smaller investment and offers a wider choice of selections.

 In the Lower, Coastal, and Tropical South, onions grow well from seeds sown in fall.
 Sets and transplants can be planted from late fall throughout the winter.
 In the Upper and Middle South, sow seeds outdoors six to eight weeks before the last frost in spring; plant sets and transplants four weeks before the last frost.

 To produce large bulbs, onions need moist soil and repeated applications of fertilizer.
-Scratch in 14 cup of 10-10-10 fertilizer per 10 ft. of row before planting.
-Sprinkle this same amount around plants four to six weeks later and again when bulbs begin to form; water it in.
-Carefully eliminate weeds, being sure you don't damage the onion bulbs or their shallow roots.
+Scratch in 14 cup of 10-10-10 fertilizer per 10 feet of row before planting.
+Sprinkle this same amount around plants four to six weeks later and again when bulbs begin to form; water it inches Carefully eliminate weeds, being sure you don't damage the onion bulbs or their shallow roots.
 When most of the tops have begun to yellow and fall over, dig the bulbs, leaving the tops on; spread them out (tops and all) in a dry, dark place for 10 to 14 days to cure.
 When tops and necks are completely dry, pull off the tops and brush dirt from the bulbs.
 Store in a dark, cool, airy place; use mesh or cloth bags, not plastic ones.